AysajanE/bitcoin-from-scratch-in-python/README.md

 I tried to do the bonus exercise at the end (steal all of Andrej's BTC from one of his testnet wallets) but having issues with signatures, even though I believe I did everything correct.
 I will play around with it a little bit more.

 Note that many of the words in the notebook are also his.
-So most of the credit goes to Andrej Karpathy.
+So all the credit goes to Andrej Karpathy.
 He did such an excellent work and shared with everyone over the Internet.
 Additionally, I added explanations for some of the context that I was not familiar with.
-My goal is to make it more accessible to someone who do not have technological beckground.
+My goal is to make it more accessible to anyone who do not have strong technological beckground.

 This entire process was extremely beneficial and valuable.
 If you want to know what's under the hood of Bitcoin, this notebook can be an excellent place to start.